AlbaSly/Rax-API-Server-Structure/src/core/README.md

 # Core Folder

-This folder is for the server core structure for handle a REST API application
+This folder is intended for the server core structure to handle a REST API application.

 ```shell
 .